asgervelling/notes/obsidianvault/DNS Zone.md

-A [[Domain Name System|DNS]] zone is a section of a domain name space that a certain administrator has been delegated control over.
+A [[Domain Name System (DNS)|DNS]] zone is a section of a domain name space that a certain administrator has been delegated control over.
 DNS zones allow a domain name space to be divided into different sections.

 If `example.com` was broken into three subdomains, such as